kathysledge/smig/docs/schema-reference/index.md

 # Schema reference

 This is the complete reference for everything you can define with **smig**.
-Each page covers one type of database entity — what it is, when you'd use it, and every option available.
+Each page covers one type of database entity — what it is, when you’d use it, and every option available.

 ## How this reference is organized